rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ERROR at line 1:
 ORA-01031: insufficient privileges
 ````
-Test to see if you can create a partitioned table when the profile is enabled.
 ````
 SQL> <copy>create table MyPartitionedTable2 (id number) partition by hash (id) partitions 2;</copy>
 create table MyPartitionedTable2(id number) partition by hash (id) partitions 2